tkrajina/ftmpl/README.md

     !#sub body
     <h1>Body!</h1>

 If the name of the extended template is `my_page.tmpl` then the resulting template function will have both the arguments from *that template* and arguments from the *base template*: `func TMPLmy_page(title string, something int)`.
-The prefix `TMPL` in the function name can be changed by a cmd line switch.

 Typically you will have many template arguments, so the best way to deal with them is to pack them all into one "base page structure" and another struct for every page.
 The function will then be `func TMPLmy_page(baseParams BasePageParams, pageParams MyPageParams)`